D0nni387/Fragile_Art/README.md

 - Allow the visitor to return to their basket if they leave and come back to the site.

 #### User Stories

+- As a visitor i want to be able to see their portfolio and discover items i haven't seen before.
+- As a visitor i want to be able to purchase items that i like.
+- As a visitor i want to be able to shop with confidence and pay with my card directly not through a third party site.
+- As a visitor i want to be able to contact the artist to discuss my own projects.
+- As a visitor and potential client i want to be able to see their past collection of works and clients
+- As a visitor i want to be able to find social media links so i can follow the artists latest works

 ### Design Choices